London 2012 reveals lab to snare doping cheats

-LONDON An army of white-coated scientists equipped with the latest technology will make it harder than ever for dope cheats to avoid detection at the London Olympics, organizers warned on Thursday.
+LONDON An army of white-coated scientists equipped with the latest technology will make it harder than ever for dope cheats to avoid detection at the London Olympics, organisers warned on Thursday.

-Unveiling its high-security WADA-accredited laboratory in Harlow, half an hour north of the Olympic Park in east London, organizing committee LOCOG outlined the gargantuan size of its anti-doping operations.
+Unveiling its high-security WADA-accredited laboratory in Harlow, half an hour north of the Olympic Park in east London, organising committee LOCOG outlined the gargantuan size of its anti-doping operations.

 One in two competitors will be tested during the Games, including all those who win medals, with 150 highly-trained boffins working 24 hours a day, seven days a week to process more than 6,250 bar-coded bottles of urine and blood arriving from the various venues.